-Building a better malaria vaccine: Mixing the right cocktailDecember 26th, 2013 in Medical research /
+Building a better malaria vaccine: Mixing the right cocktailDecember 26, 2013 in Medicine & Health / Medical research

 A safe and effective malaria vaccine is high on the wish list of most people concerned with global health.
 Results published on December 26 in PLOS Pathogens suggest how a leading vaccine candidate could be vastly improved.

 The study, led by Sheetij Dutta, from the Walter Reed Army Institute of Research, USA, and colleagues, focused on a protein called AMA1 needed by the Plasmodium falciparum parasite to invade blood cells and cause disease.
 Study results suggest that a cocktail of AMA1 proteins from only a few different strains can overcome major limitations of an earlier designed version of AMA1-based vaccines.